fairDataSociety/fairOS-dfs/README.md

 To integrate git with dfs, we need to set the `git` configuration in the config file.
 We only need to set the credential helper for local git repositories.

-We create a file `.git-credentials` with the following content at any given location
+We create a file `.dfs-credentials` with the following content at any given location
 ```
 #!/bin/bash
 token_file="<ABSOLUTE PATH FOR STRING ACCESS TOKEN>" # this needs to be absolute path